camme/fakes/README.md

 Faki
 ========

-faki.js is a fake api maker to make frontend project a lot faster.
+faki.js is a fake api maker to start your frontend project a lot faster.
 It also works as a contract between the frontend and the backend.

-Its main goal is to quickly create endpoints with data that might be fake, but looks relevant.
+Its main goal is to quickly create endpoints with data that might be fake, but look relevant.